RickStrahl/Westwind.AspnetCore.LiveReload/LiveReloadServer/README.md

  `choco install LiveReloadWebServer`
 * [Direct Single File Download (zipped)](https://github.com/RickStrahl/Westwind.AspnetCore.LiveReload/raw/master/LiveReloadServer/LiveReloadWebServer.zip)

-> All three versions have the same features and interface, just the delivery mechanism is different.
-However, the Chocolatey and Standalone EXE versions **do not have Razor enabled** in order to keep the size down.
-You can build your custom versions that build a Razor enabled version.
+> All three versions have the same features and interface, just the delivery mechanism and the executable name is different.
+The EXE uses `LiveReloadWebServer` while the Dotnet Tool uses `LiveReloadServer`.

 ### What does it do?
 This tool is a generic local Web Server that you can start in **any folder** to provide simple and quick HTTP access.
 You can serve static resoures as well as loose Razor Pages as long as those Razor Pages don't require external dependencies.